Skip to content

 Eventually the kidney tubules can become stiffer due to calcium deposition – a direct result of chronic acidosis, as calcium is used by the body as an alkalising mineral when magnesium is in short supply.
 If the kidney tubules become stiffer It affects the insulin receptors of the kidneys and therefore their ability to recycle enough magnesium.
 So more keeps getting lost in the urine (along with other alkali minerals), which means it becomes increasingly difficult to stabilise pH in the REDOX function.

-Insulin helps magnesium gain access to cells
+Insulin escorts magnesium to gain cell access

 It's interesting to note that supplementation of insulin supports the recovery of magnesium and ATP, which was demonstrated in a study of cardiac cells in rats.
 “Treatment of diabetic animals with exogenous insulin for 2 weeks restored ATP and protein levels as well as magnesium homeostasis and transport to levels comparable to those observed in non-diabetic animals.
 10